drowrin/orpheus/content/posts/the-making-of-this-site.md

 its specific implementation.
 All other common behavior is handled by Melody.
 This makes it very easy to make changes to the behavior of all Lyre steps at once.

-# Conclusion

-This has been a high-level overview of how this site ticks.
-The source code is always available [here](https://github.com/Drowrin/orpheus) for more detail.

-This site could definitely use more work.
-In the immediate term, I want to solve issues related to the growing number of posts I have started accumulating here.
-I need to make Lyre more efficient so that it doesn't re-render all posts for a spelling mistake in one single post.
-I need to implement pagination or infinite scrolling for the `Browse Posts` page.
-I need to use a more efficient caching scheme.
-I need to improve the search filter so that it doesn't only perform a verbatim search on titles.

-I'll be making more posts like this as I work all that out!